 Jessica Hellmann is the director of the University of Minnesota’s Institute on the Environment and the Ecolab Chair in Environmental Leadership.
 As director, she provides strategic leadership for the Institute, a mission-based organization working to help build a future where people and planet prosper together.

-From the higher education sector, the institute pursues interdisciplinary research that moves the needle on sustainability and it builds and supports leaders—inside and outside the university—who put sustainability into practice, and tells stories about sustainability solutions–in Minnesota and around the world.
-In its work, the institutes draws upon its 150 affiliates and some 40 staff members.
+From the higher education sector, the institute pursues interdisciplinary research that moves the needle on sustainability, builds and supports leaders who put sustainability into practice, and tells stories about sustainability solutions–in Minnesota and around the world.
+In its work, the institute draws upon more than 200 affiliates and some 40 staff members.

 Hellmann’s research focuses on global change ecology, climate adaptation and the reduction of greenhouse gas emissions.
 She was among the first to propose and study ways to reduce the impact of climate change through new techniques in conservation management.
 Hellmann led an important paradigm shift in ecology and natural resource management by showing that adaptation — living with climate change — is just as crucial to the future of humanity and Earth’s ecosystems as slowing and stopping greenhouse gas emissions.
 Her research group also has shown that differences in the way populations respond to climate change are key to predicting and managing their future.
 And her research led to the creation of a private venture, Geofinancial Analytics, that monitors methane emissions for investors in publicly-traded companies.